obatirou/forge-template/README.md

 With a lot of inspiration from https://github.com/smartcontractkit/foundry-starter-kit

-You need to have `yarn` installed
+You need to have `yarn` installed to use this template.
-Run `make`
+This template includes:
 - Yarn as package manager
 - Husky for git hooks
--   Prettier for formatting
 - Makefile
 - `.env` for secrets
 - custom `.gitignore`
+- set solc version in foundry.toml
+- set evm_version in foundry.toml
+- to support `PUSH0` evm_version must be set explicitly to `shanghai` (or higher)

 ## Getting Started